KentiCopilot

 • Generated artifacts: View component class, widget properties class, Razor view (.cshtml), view model, and localized resources (.resx + registration if needed).
 If your repo already has widgets, the output mirrors your existing filesystem layout and coding patterns.

-• Context files: Shipped alongside the prompts, they instruct the agent to look for specific resources and information, such as core concepts & APIs, respective documentation pages, or example widgets to help the agent identify implementation patterns.
+• Context files: Shipped alongside the skills, they instruct the agent to look for specific resources and information, such as core concepts & APIs, respective documentation pages, or example widgets to help the agent identify implementation patterns.

 • Best practices for building widgets, examples, and customization ideas.